Pareto Optimal Model Selection in Linear Bandits: PARETO OPTIMALITY WITH NEW IDEAS

-\textbf{The virtual mixture-arm.} Let $\widehat{p}_j$ denote the vector of empirical sampling frequencies over arms played in iteration $j$, i.e., the $k$-th element of $\widehat{p}_j$ is the number of times arm $k$ (could also be a previously constructed virtual mixture-arm) was sampled in iteration $j$ divided by the total number of time steps $\Delta T_j$).
-The virtual mixture-arm for iteration $j$, denoted by $\widetilde{\nu}_j$, is the $\widehat{p}_j$-mixture of the arms played in iteration $j$.
-When \linucb samples from the virtual mixture-arm $\widetilde{\nu}_j$, it first draws a real arm $j_t \sim \widehat{p}_j$ with (its true) feature representation $A_t$ (may need to sample multiple times, if first sampled the index of another virtual mixture-arm), then pull the real arm $A_t$ to obtain a reward $X_t = \langle \theta_\star, A_t \rangle + \eta_t$.

-Conditioning on information $\F_{j}$ collected up to the end of the $j$-th iteration, the (conditional) expected reward of virtual mixture-arm $\widetilde{\nu}_{j}$ can be expressed as the total pseudo reward obtained in iteration $j$ divided by the corresponding time horizon $\Delta T_j$:
+\paragraph{The Virtual Mixture-Arm.} After each iteration $j$, let $\widehat{p}_j$ denote the vector of empirical sampling frequencies of the arms in that iteration, i.e., the $k$-th element of $\widehat{p}_j$ is the number of times arm $k$, including all previously constructed virtual mixture-arms, was sampled in iteration $j$ divided by the total number of time steps $\Delta T_j$.
+The virtual mixture-arm for iteration $j$ is the $\widehat{p}_j$-mixture of the arms played in iteration $j$, denoted by $\widetilde{\nu}_j$.
+When \linucb samples from $\widetilde{\nu}_j$, it first draws a real arm $j_t \sim \widehat{p}_j$ with feature representation $A_t$,\footnote{If the index of another virtual mixture-arm is returned, we sample from that virtual mixture-arm until a real arm is returned.} then pull the real arm $A_t$ to obtain a reward $X_t = \langle \theta_\star, A_t \rangle + \eta_t$.
+The expected reward of virtual mixture-arm $\widetilde{\nu}_j$ can be expressed as $\langle \theta_\star, a_\star \rangle - R_{\Delta T_j}/\Delta T_j$, where we use $R_{\Delta T_j}$ to denote the expected regret suffered in iteration $j$.
+Virtual mixture-arms $\widetilde{\nu}_j$ provide a convenient summary of the information gained in the $j$-th iterations so that we don't need to explore arms in the (effectively) $d_j$ dimensional space again.